Cumulocity-IoT/c8y-docs/content/streaming-analytics/troubleshooting-bundle/alarms.md

 This alarm is raised when an Analytics Builder model drops an event because of it being delayed beyond the reorder buffer duration.

 - Alarm type: `analyticsbuilder_dropped_events`
-- Alarm text: Analytics Builder dropped &lt;number&gt; events due to they being delayed beyond the reorder buffer duration.
+- Alarm text: Analytics Builder dropped &lt;number&gt; events because they were delayed beyond the reorder buffer duration.
 The last dropped event was received at &lt;system time&gt; (&lt;number&gt; seconds old): '&lt;last dropped event string&gt;'.
 - Alarm severity: WARNING

 Analytics Builder models use buffers to reorder incoming events by their source timestamp and process them in order.
 By default, input blocks reorder events delayed up to 1 second.
 If an event is received after a delay of more than the reorder buffer duration, the event may be dropped without any processing.
 See [Input blocks and event timing](/streaming-analytics/analytics-builder/#input-blocks-and-event-timing) for detailed information.